laragoldstein13/ReachabilityDemo/README.md

 4. Create a variable for the ACR login server name (e.g., reachability.azurecr.io).
 5. Create a new workflow using the existing file located at .github/workflows/containermapping.yml.
 6. Save and run the workflow.
 7. Deploy the container image from ACR to your AKS cluster in the Azure Portal.
 The easiest way to do this is to navigate to the AKS cluster and select Create > Create a quickstar application.
 Note that your registry and Kubernetes cluser must be [linked](https://learn.microsoft.com/en-us/azure/aks/cluster-container-registry-integration?tabs=azure-cli#configure-acr-integration-for-an-existing-aks-cluster) for this to work.
+To see the attack path, the container should be exposed via a service in Kubernetes.
+It is not recommended to do this in production tenants.
 ![image](https://github.com/user-attachments/assets/74bb2699-1e89-4f34-9140-03bba0b75fae)